YungYoku/widgets/README.md

 ## Weather Forecast

 This widget uses [OpenWeatherMapApi](https://api.openweathermap.org/), and it does need an api key.
+After registration, you can get it in your account api keys.
+You need to put it inside .env and .env.production files in the root of the project
+(Example shown in .env.example).

 <br>